 Bit by bit you go, until pretty soon you no longer search for things or people or food to fill you up and soothe you when you feel lonely, bored, sad, scared, stressed or antsy because YOU are already full and bursting with so much light and love and worth and self-respect that you can ride the wave and feel all the feels until they fade and a new feeling washes over you.

-Talk to me in the comments below and tell me one thing that is getting in your way of filling your beautiful self up.
+Definitely make this plant based stuffing and come talk to me in the comments below and tell me one thing that is getting in your way of filling your beautiful self up.